INTRODUCING STC’S WHARF RENEWAL PROJECT

 STC is currently raising funds to realise the project, with some philanthropic funding already in place.

-STC has received five landmark gifts from long-time donors and supporters.
+STC has received eight landmark gifts from long-time donors and supporters.
 These transformative gifts have enabled the first phase of STC’s Wharf Renewal Project.

 We are immensely grateful for the leadership support provided by the following families who share our vision and commitment: